Table of Contents

 FAQ

+Does it matter what time of day I test my thyroid?
 Yes, it is highly recommended to take your sample around 9am.
 TSH levels naturally fluctuate throughout the day, usually peaking in the early morning and dropping in the afternoon.
 Testing at 9am ensures consistency across your results, making it much easier for you and your GP to compare changes over time accurately.

+Can I test my thyroid while taking supplements?
 You can, but you should be aware of certain ingredients.
 Specifically, Biotin (Vitamin B7) can interfere with the lab's testing process and cause misleading results.
 It is generally advised to stop taking Biotin-containing supplements for 48 hours before your test.
 Always note any other supplements or medications you are taking in your symptom diary to help interpret your results.

+Should I test more often if I change my diet?
 If you make significant changes to your diet, such as dramatically increasing your fibre intake or consuming large amounts of soy, it can affect how your body absorbs thyroid medication.
 If you are on levothyroxine and have made a major dietary shift, it may be worth checking your levels 6 to 8 weeks after the change to ensure your dosage is still appropriate.